NCelikbilek/goodleap-qa-task/API_Tests/api-tests.md

 ## Design Decisions
 - Used `Date.now()` for unique pet IDs to avoid test collisions
 - Tests run sequentially (`fullyParallel: false`) to ensure CRUD order
-- Separate config file (`playwright.api.config.ts`) to isolate API tests from UI tests
+- API tests are integrated into the same `playwright.config.ts` as UI tests under the `API - Pet` project
+- Used BDD/Gherkin format for consistency with UI tests